 Corinium Museum

-The award-winning Corinium Museum (entry £7.90 adults, £6.50 over 65s, £3.70 children aged 5–16) takes visitors on a tour through Cirencester’s history.
-As you’d guess from the name, there’s a strong focus on Roman history, with mosaics and sculptures unearthed locally.
+The award-winning Corinium Museum (entry £8.70 adults, £7.50 over 65s, £3.90 children aged 5–16) takes visitors on a tour through Cirencester’s history.
+As you’d guess from the name, there’s a strong focus on the Roman era, with mosaics and sculptures unearthed locally.
 You can find out how the Romans lived and worked in Corinium Dobunnorum over their centuries of occupation.

 There are also galleries taking you through other periods of Cirencester’s past, with artefacts like Saxon gold jewellery, stonework from the medieval abbey and Civil War-era coins.
 And hands-on exhibits and regular family-friendly events help keep younger visitors interested.